Areas of Applications

 generalized estimating equations (GEE) approaches among others (see references in Touloumis 2016).

-In addition, SimCorMultRes
+In addition, SimCorMultRes can generate correlated

 binary and multinomial random variables conditional on a desired